mrKirushko/OxyWitleaf2CSV/README.md

 You will get a CSV file containing 4 columns:
  - "Section" - recording session number;
- - "Timestamp" - full date and time when a sample was taken;
+ - "Timestamp" - full date and time when a sample was taken (ISO 8601 "extended" timestamp format is used);
  - "SpO2" - oxygen saturation value;
  - "PR" - pulse rate;